ppone/docs/getting-started/importing.md

 # Importing Data

-It's easy to import customers, invoices, payments, and catalog items into Invoiced.
+It's easy to import customers, invoices, payments, and items into Invoiced.
 This guide shows you how to import data into Invoiced using our importer.

 ## Usage